cutterkom/germanpolls/readme.md

 ## Better Polls

-Germanpolls is a side-product of [gen-better-polls](https://github.com/sueddeutsche/gen-better-polls).
+Germanpolls is a byproduct of [gen-better-polls](https://github.com/sueddeutsche/gen-better-polls).
 At the GEN Hackathon at [Süddeutsche Zeitung](http://www.sz.de) we were working on a better way to visualize polling data.